If you have a pool or are close to the beach this summer, you’ll need some swim diapers so your kid doesn’t fill the pool with doodies.

-There are two kinds of swim diapers: disposableand reusable.
-The key to any swim diaper is that they FIT SNUGLY to prevent an embarrassing poop accident; and honestly, cloth swim diapers (reusable) that are adjustable tend to fit better than their ‘sposie counterparts.
+There are two kinds of swim diapers: disposable and reusable.
+The key to any swim diaper is that it FIT SNUGLY to prevent an embarrassing poop accident; and honestly, cloth swim diapers (reusable) that are adjustable tend to fit better than disposables.

-Disposables come in diaper sizes 3-6 (Pampers) and S, M, L (Huggies).
+Disposables come in diaper sizes 3-6 (Huggies) and S, M, L (Pampers).
 For smaller babies, you’ll have to use reusable swim diapers (see below).

 - Pros: Easy to remove by tearing the sides, and soiled diapers can be tossed in the garbage without a second thought.